How to Choose Transportation in Jamaica: A Practical Visitor Guide

 Is Uber available in Jamaica?

-Uber availability is limited and inconsistent.
-For airport pickups and resort transfers, visitors typically rely on licensed airport taxis, pre-arranged private transfers, or hotel-recommended operators.
+Uber availability in Jamaica is limited and inconsistent.
+Most visitors rely on licensed airport taxis, private transfers, hotel transport desks, or pre-arranged shuttles instead.

-Should I pre-book transportation or book on arrival?
+Is it better to pre-book transportation or arrange it on arrival?

-Where do I meet my driver at MBJ?
+Where do I meet my transportation provider at MBJ?

-Meeting points vary by provider.
-Many licensed operators coordinate pickup inside the arrivals area or through designated airport desks after customs.
-Confirm the exact meeting point and a backup contact method before you travel.
+Meeting points vary, but many licensed operators coordinate pickups inside the arrivals area or through designated airport desks after customs.
+Always confirm the exact meeting point before you travel.

 How much should I tip a driver in Jamaica?